 A major aspect of MuSim is its large collection of examples.
 These serve as both a demonstration of how to use various MuSim features, as well as being starting points for users to build their own simulations.
-They are quite varied, ranging from a simple beam going through an absorber, to a simple proton storage ring (shown in Fig. 1 above), to a complex accelerator driven subcritical reactor.
-Figures 2 - 7 show a few of them.
+They are quite varied, including a simple beam going through an absorber, a simple proton storage ring (shown in Fig. 1 above), a roadside detector observing a passing radioactive source, and even a complex accelerator driven subcritical reactor.
+Figures 2 - 8 show a few of them.